bobbygondola/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+++Middleware, Jsonconfig, and routers

 - [ ] Describe Middleware?

+++ Middleware is something that adds functionality and restrictions to requests

 - [ ] Describe a Resource?

+++something that is used to carry out backend functions

 - [ ] What can the API return to help clients know if a request was successful?

+++a success messege! and a nice code.

 - [ ] How can we partition our application into sub-applications?

+++we can do this using routers

 ## Minimum Viable Product